 Each year, voice search becomes a bigger deal.
 First, it was voice assistants on our phones.
 Now, it’s smart speakers taking up residence in living rooms across the globe.
-With more devices encouraging us to search with voice, it’s important for businesses to be thinking about the benefits of voice search.
+With more devices encouraging us to search with voice, it’s important for businesses to be thinking about the benefits of voice search in their marketing.

 And those benefits are significant.
-Businesses who know how to leverage voice search technology can stand out in the crowd and get found by a whole new audience at just the right moment.
+Businesses who know how to leverage voice search for marketing can stand out in the crowd and get found by a whole new audience at just the right moment.

 1. Local Businesses Thrive in Voice Search

 Voice search is taking up more search real estate across the board, but it’s particularly relevant for local search.
 One survey found that 58% of consumers used voice search to find local business information over the course of a year.

 That number is even greater for voice searchers using smart speakers.
 Seventy-six percent of consumers who use smart speakers for search said they undertake local searches on their device weekly, with more than half of them using a smart speaker daily.

 That same survey found that most consumers are using voice search from their smartphones – although as smart speakers gain popularity, I’m sure we’ll see that number rise, too.
 And when you think about use cases for voice search, it makes sense: If we’re lounging on our couch, we have the time (and free hands) to key in our search.
 However, when we’re on the move, that’s not so easily done.

 We use voice search when we’re running to catch the train or are already behind the wheel of our car.
 We use voice search when we’re trying to sneak in a few quick errands at nearby stores between soccer practice drop-off and pick-up.
 Or we use voice search when we’re almost out the door, and we toss a last-minute request to Alexa on our smart speaker.

 In short, a lot of us use voice search when we’re already on-the-go.
 Voice search becomes the way to reach consumers immediately before they’re ready to make a purchase decision.